Ankle Strapping

 Can ankle strapping stop repeated ankle rolling?

-Ankle strapping may reduce the chance of repeated ankle rolling during sport by limiting excessive inversion and improving movement awareness.
+Ankle strapping may reduce the chance of repeated ankle rolling during sport by limiting excess inversion and improving movement awareness.
 Still, it does not fix the whole problem by itself.
-Recurrent ankle sprains often improve more when taping or bracing is combined with strength work, balance retraining, and a graded return to running and jumping.
+Recurrent ankle sprains often improve more when taping or bracing is combined with strength work, balance retraining and a graded return to running and jumping.

 When should a physiotherapist strap your ankle?